 NRM 100 - Introduction to Natural Resource Management

 Survey of natural resources management career opportunities; a history of resource management; forests, wildlife, soils and recreation components; government and private management entities; commercial, conservation and preservation philosophies of land management discussed.

 This course introduces the livestock and companion animal sciences and their industries.
 Topics include companion, equine, nutrition, reproduction, livestock production, animal health, and meat production.
 Upon completion, students should be able to demonstrate a basic understanding of livestock production practices across various species.

-The 2015 Governor's School for the Agricultural Sciences will be hosted by the University of Tennessee at Martin June 3 - 30, 2017.
+The 2016 Governor's School for the Agricultural Sciences will be hosted by the University of Tennessee at Martin June 3 - 30, 2017.
 Applications will be available soon.
 Please check this website for information.